MSteklo/SImple-pyside-calories-consumption-calculator/README.md

 # SImple-pyside-calories-consumption-calculator
-SImple-pysice-calories-consumption-calculator is made with Pyside just to learn how to use pyside in everyday programming.
+SImple-pyside-calories-consumption-calculator is made with Pyside just to learn how to use pyside in everyday programming.

 Written in python